wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

 * `onlysafefor_$TYPE - For use in `@return`, marks the return type as safe for a specific $TYPE but unsafe for the other types.
 * `$TYPE` - if just the type is specified in a parameter, it is bitwised AND with the input variable's taint.
 Normally you wouldn't want to do this, but can be useful when $TYPE is `none` to specify that the parameter is not used to generate the return value.
 In an @return this could be used to enumerate which taint flags the return value has, which is usually only useful when specified as `tainted` to say it has all flags.
 * `array_ok` - special purpose flag to say ignore tainted arguments if they are in an array.
+* `allow_override` - Special purpose flag to specify that that taint annotation should be overriden by phan-taint-check if it can detect a specific taint.

 The value for $TYPE can be one of htmlnoent, html, sql, shell, serialize, custom1, custom2, misc, sql_numkey, escaped, none, tainted.
 Most of these are taint categories, except:
 * htmlnoent - like html but disable double escaping detection that gets used with html.
 When escapes_html is specified, escaped automatically gets added to @return, and exec_escaped is added to @param